 Replace all safety labels that are missing, damaged, or illegible.
 If a component is replaced and it has a safety label on it, apply a safety label to the new component.
-If a person operates a machine with missing, damaged, or illegible safety labels it puts them at risk of serious injury or death.
+Operating the machine with missing, damaged, or illegible safety labels puts the operator at risk of serious injury or death.